Tesla Owners: Dreamed of using a J1772 Charging Station?

 Source: Alternative Fuels Data Center

-As seen in the chart above, the percentage of charging stations that are compatible with Tesla is only 15% even though Tesla is one of the most popular electric vehicles in the US.
+As seen in the chart above, the percentage of charging stations compatible with Tesla is only 15%, even though Tesla is one of the most popular electric vehicles in the US.

 Lectron J1772 to Tesla Charging Adapter